djeada/Linux-Notes/notes/utilities.md

 ```

 Replace ID with the report ID of the scan you want to quarantine the infected files for.
 This will move the infected files to a quarantine directory, where they can be safely removed or further examined.

-It is important to regularly scan for malware and take appropriate action to prevent it from infecting your system.
-Maldet is a powerful tool that can help you do this effectively and efficiently on Linux systems.